The 20 Top Stories On NPR In 2019

 Surprise, anger, parenting and Lizzo: That's one way to sum up NPR's list of our most engaging stories in 2019, as those themes drew a huge amount of interest from our readers this year.
 Other big topics included consumerism and climate change — and officials behaving badly.

 People often linger for several minutes on these popular pages.
 Collectively, NPR's readers spent the equivalent of more than 35 years' worth of time reading our top five stories.
-The top draw was a story about how to help kids handle anger; all together, readers spent nearly 16 years' worth of minutes reading that report.
+The top draw was a story about how to help kids handle anger; altogether, readers spent nearly 16 years' worth of time reading that report.

 The 10 Most Engaging Stories Of 2019 On NPR.org